 The Bodian Seminar is an interdisciplinary colloquium for discussion of current research into the neural basis of mental processes.
 Leading researchers, generally from outside the University, are invited to give lectures.
 About 8 lectures are scheduled per semester (see https:// krieger.jhu.edu/mbi/events/).
 Speakers, titles of lectures, and dates are announced to participants per e-mail.
 The announcements also include links to one or two recent publications of the speaker.
 Students who register for this course are encouraged to read at least one of these papers and to prepare a possible question for each speaker (not collected or graded but simply to improve the learning experience of attending the seminar).
-Grade (P/F, S/U) is based on attendance.
+Grade (P/F, S/U) is based on attendance, taken by in-person signup sheet or Zoom log.

 AS.080.660.
-BS/MS Thesis Project.
+Commencement Project.
 1 Credit.